akhilvreddy/Datathon/README.md

 Statistical infrences based on today's technology.

 ## Features
-- dfs
+- Plot visualizations using *matplotlib* and *seaborn*.
-- df
+- *Tableau* visualiation to show comparisons by country.
-- df
+- Machine learning for classification between...

 ## Contributors
 [Akhil Reddy](https://www.linkedin.com/in/akhilvreddy/) is a junior studying Computer Engineering.